lucj/acorn-services/exoscale-dbaas/README.md

 ## Publishing the service

-The idea is not to run the service from its own Acornfile but to reference the service by its name from other Acorns.
+The idea is not to run the service from its own Acornfile (as we did above) but mainly to use the service within other Acorns.
 For this purpose we first need to build the image of the service (as we would do for a standard Acorn application):

 ```
 VERSION=v...